turingschool/backend-curriculum-site/professional_development/module_one/feedback_1.md

 * Mentor(s)
 * Instructors
 * Peers

-How does that look different depending on your relationship?
-How can you facilitate this conversation to be really specific about what you need?
-How can this plan help you circumvent possible triggers?
+* How does that plan look different depending on your relationship?
+* How can you facilitate this conversation to be really specific about what you need?
+* How can this plan help you circumvent possible triggers?

 Make a plan for how to give feedback: